-• Have experience with running away, being expelled from home, housing instability and/or homelessness.
+• Applicants must have experience with running away, housing instability, being expelled from home, and/or homelessness.

 Antonio “Tony” Latray Davis-Robinson

-Antonio “Tony” Latray Davis-Robinson is a young professional committed to serving his community through outreach and advocacy.
-Tony experienced youth homelessness firsthand and has been volunteering and acting as an ambassador for those with similar experiences since he was a teenager.
-Tony continues to volunteer his time today while also working as a shift manager at McDonalds.
-Once he finishes his schooling at Northwest Career College, Tony has plans to become a nurse.
+Antonio “Tony” Latray Davis-Robinson is committed to serving his community through outreach and advocacy.
+Tony experienced youth homelessness firsthand and has volunteered and acted as an ambassador for those with similar experiences since he was a teenager.
+He works as a shift manager at McDonalds, is a student at Northwest Career College, and has plans to become a nurse.

-Malachi has partnered with Fort Collins Rescue Mission and other outreach efforts for two years, focusing on ensuring that people experiencing homelessness in his community feel safe reaching out to him for support.
-Malachi helped develop programming with Fort Collins Rescue Mission and feels passionate about being an advocate for those in need.
-Malachi’s other interests include music, marketing, and audio production.
-Aside from his volunteer work, Malachi is also a student and works in event production.
+Malachi has partnered with Fort Collins Rescue Mission and other outreach efforts for two years to ensure people experiencing homelessness in his community feel safe reaching out to him for support.
+In addition to advocacy work for youth in crisis, Malachi’s other interests include music, marketing, and audio production.
+Malachi is a student and works in event production.

-Zachary has firsthand knowledge not only of the struggles of youth homelessness but also of issues such as domestic violence, gun violence, and mental health concerns.
-As a non-binary person, Zachary is a passionate advocate for the LGBTQIA2S+ community.
-Zachary has lent their voice to many organizations in the past decade, including the National Network for Youth, A Way Home America, the Missouri Department of Mental Health, The Trevor Project, and the Human Rights Campaign Foundation.
-Zachary also volunteered for three years on the Crisis Text Line.
-Zachary is studying business with a minor in marketing.
+Zachary has firsthand knowledge of the struggles of youth homelessness and issues such as domestic violence, gun violence, and mental health concerns.
+As a non-binary person, Zachary is a passionate advocate for the LGBTQIA2S+ community and has lent their voice to many organizations in the past decade, including the National Network for Youth, A Way Home America, the Missouri Department of Mental Health, The Trevor Project, and the Human Rights Campaign Foundation.
+Zachary also volunteered for three years with the Crisis Text Line.